getoctane/octane-components/README.md

 - `token` _(required, string)_ — A customer token representing the customer you want to subscribe.
 - `plan` _(required, string)_ — The name of the plan to subscribe the customer to
+- `options` _(optional, object)_ — Optional configuration options
-- `checkForBillingInfo` _(optional, boolean)_ — Whether or not to verify that there is valid payment information for the customer before subscribing them.
+  - `options.checkForBillingInfo` _(optional, boolean)_ — Whether or not to verify that there is valid payment information for the customer before subscribing them.
+Defaults to `false`.

 > Note that `checkForBillingInfo` is a convenience check and does not guarantee that valid billing info will be available in the future.
 For example, a customer could remove their payment information, or their payment details might expire.